pjborowiecki/PERSONAL-PORTFOLIO-Next14-TypeScript-GSAP-Tailwind/README.md

 - I feel most comfortable with making things work, rather than look pretty, but I do have a sense of esthetics and knowledge of the fundamental design principles.
 I'm also a big fan of minimalism and simplicity.

+- INTRO SECTION:

+  - I am a dedicated full-stack developer, committed to delivering innovative web and software projects for clients across diverse industries.

+  - I partner with entrepreneurs, businesses, and individuals to turn their ideas into high-quality, functional software applications.

+  - I thrive on complex challenges, offering expertise in both front-end and back-end development to create seamless digital experiences.

 - Notes:

 - use Sanity.io for projects